Ludovic2035/docker/README.md

 [./dev](./dev): Sets up a first running instance of KomMonitor for development purposes.
 KomMonitor backend services and the Web Client are reachable under their specific ports.
 No SSL/TLS.

-[./dev-proxy](./dev-proxy): Also for development purposes but deploys an NGINX as proxy.
-KomMonitor backend services and the Web Client are reachable under different subpaths via NGINX proxy.
+[./dev-proxy](./dev-proxy): Also for development purposes but uses NGINX or Traefik as proxy.
+KomMonitor backend services and the Web Client are reachable under different subpaths via proxy rotuings.
 No SSL/TLS.

-[./prod](./prod): Provides configurations for production purposes i.e., Keycloak and the NGINX proxy are configured to support SSL/TLS and Keycloak makes use of an RDBMS.
+[./prod](./prod): Provides configurations for production purposes i.e., Keycloak and the proxy are configured to support SSL/TLS and Keycloak makes use of an RDBMS.

 All Docker Compose files make use of the environment files stored within [./config](./config).
 There are also some